 Ensure you spot the early warning signs if someone is feeling excluded in any way.
 Far better to preserve that person’s health and enthusiasm than to see them leave because they feel isolated.

-IF you have concerns about retention and performance management within your business, and want to talk to us confidentially about how HR consultancy might help, please get in touch by emailing email@example.com or calling us direct on 01473 360160.
+If you have concerns about retention and performance management within your business and want to talk to us confidentially about how we can help you, please contact us.